Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

 The Committee invites individuals to attend meetings to ensure that decisions are informed and take account of pay and conditions in the wider Group.

-During 2016, invitees included other Directors and employees of the Group and the Committee’s advisers, including Steve Foots (Group Chief Executive), Jez Maiden (Group Finance Director), Tracy Sheedy (Group HR Director) and Tom Brophy (Group General Counsel and Company Secretary).
+During 2017, invitees included other Directors and employees of the Group and the Committee’s advisers, including Steve Foots (Group Chief Executive), Jez Maiden (Group Finance Director), Keith Layden (Non-Executive Director), Tracy Sheedy (Group HR Director) and Tom Brophy (Group General Counsel and Company Secretary).

 The Committee regularly reviews the external adviser relationship and is comfortable that the advice it is receiving remains objective and independent.

-More information about the Remuneration Committee and our Remuneration Report can be found in our Annual Report.
+More information about the Remuneration Committee and our Remuneration Report can be found on pages 61-77 of our 2017 Annual Report.

 The Remuneration Committee considers shareholder feedback received in relation to the AGM each year and guidance from shareholder representative bodies more generally.
 This feedback, plus any additional feedback received during any meetings held with shareholders from time to time, is then considered as part of the Committee’s ongoing review of remuneration policy.